Our Environment

 • The latest developments in climate risk management within the Bank include the following:

-• Effective 1 April 2023, a dedicated Group Climate & Sustainability Risk Department has been established within the Group Risk Management function to build infrastructure and capacity to manage climate-related and sustainability risks in the operations and risk taking activities.
+• Effective 1 April 2023, a dedicated Group Climate & Sustainability Risk Department has been established within the Group Risk Management function to build infrastructure and capacity to manage climate-related and sustainability risks in the operations and risk-taking activities.
+We have also developed and enforced the Climate Risk Management Framework, which incorporates climate and sustainability risk considerations into our internal governance, processes, policies and business strategies.

 • We have incorporated climate-related risk in the risk management frameworks and processes of credit risk, market risk and operational risk to ensure our exposures to climate-related risks and their transmission to other risk types are appropriately identified and dealt with.